Strange Tails

 Thank you so much for your generous donations to help us with fighting the wildfires last year.
 We could not have managed without you.

 The drought continued this year but fortunately the wildfires did not reach the reserve (although they came very close).
-As a result of the more than 3 years of drought, the areas of marshland (esteros) have all but disappeared, and cattle from our neighbours are managing to get into the reserve quite easily through previously inaccessible areas.
-We are having to replace 4 km of fencing in the north partly due to the aforementioned reason and partly due to last year's wildfires.
-Our neighbour to the north has completed his part but we do not have the money to pay for the required posts, wiring and varillas in order to do our part.
+As a result of the more than 3 years of drought, the areas of marshland (esteros) started to disappear, and cattle from our neighbours managed to get into the reserve quite easily through previously inaccessible areas.
+We are in the process of replacing 2 km of fencing in the north partly due to the aforementioned reason and partly due to last year's wildfires.
+This has been interrupted due to the recent high rainfall.
+We are now very much a wetland again and no longer are able to drive around the reserve.
+We are back to using horses to get around.
+We are all very happy about this but of course there are now problems with access using the 32km of sand road from Ruta 12.
+The bridges are all in a very fragile state and the local municipilidad does not have the resources to repair the road.
+After heavy rains, our team has to go out and put temporary repairs to the bridges in place.

 Are you able to help?